mmomtchev/Forez/README.md

 All this means that he likely did depart on the Barons Crusade - and the decision to replace him with his son was taken after the main crusader force had left.

-This theory is also confirmed by another independent source - the Eracles chronicles written in the Holy Lands.
+This theory is also confirmed by another independent source - the Eracles chronicles.
 Book 33, chapter 44 mentions that a new great crusade had departed from France and was awaited in the Holy Land and proceeds to enumerate the knights taking part: *"The count of Forez who was count of Nevers in right of his wife"*. [#5].
 Janet Shirley identifies this count as Guigues V, count of Forez (1203-1241) and Nevers (1239-1241) - and this is clearly Guigues IV according to this paper's numbering.

 Thus we conclude that Guigues IV did leave on the Barons Crusade.
 It is very likely that de la Mure concluded himself that Guigues never left according to the erroneous year of death - 1239.